 After merchandisers have been leveled and joined, and all drip piping, electrical and refrigeration work has been completed, install the splashguards.
 Splashguards may be sealed to the floor using a vinyl cove base trim.
 The size of trim needed will depend on how much the floor is out of level.

-NOTE: The splashguard must be removable to allow access to components behind it.
+NOTE: The splashguard must be removable to access components behind it.

-- I. Remove all dirt, wax, debris, etc. from the area of the splashguard to ensure a secure adhesion. - 2.
-Apply a good contact cement to the trim, allowing a proper dry time. - 3.
-Install trim to the splashguard so that it is flush with the floor.
+- I. Remove all dirt and wax (etc.) from the area of the splashguard to ensure a secure adhesion. - 2 Apply a good contact cement to the trim, allowing for proper dry-time. - 3.
+Install trim to the splashguard so that it is flush with floor.